 FYI: If a letter is sent with too little postage, it will incur a fee.
 I have twice received letters delivered to me and when asked to pay for the extra postage and surcharge, I refused.
 You should too and this is why.

 The letter will be returned to the sender if you do not pay the extra postage and they will have to pay the fee.
 Don't be forced to pay, since it can often be a junk letter.
 The surcharge can easily run up to 50 kroner or more!
-If you mobile porto and the fee is too little, Post Nord will still deliver the letter, charge you the extra missing postage and add a 60 kr handling fee.
+If you have mobile porto and the fee is too little, Post Nord will still deliver the letter, charge you the extra missing postage and add a 60 kr handling fee.

 Post offices Denmark boxes are located around the city centers and can easily be spotted since they are bright red.

 If you receive a lot of letters / packages and it is difficult to get in your building or there is no one home to sign for packages, you may wish to sign up for "døgnposten", which is an offsite station where the post office delivers your packages and letters.
 You get a code to use to collect them there at your convenience.
-You can read more about it at "døgnposten".

 Another option is have your packages sent "uden omdeling", which means without distribution.
 This way your package is sent to a local shop in your area, that accepts the package for you.
 You than collect it from them.
 The postage is less and it is a more secure way to receive your package if you are not home to collect it in person.

-There are other options for sending your mail instead of using Post Office in Denmark, try places like Fed Ex, GLS, UPS, Bring and there are many private couriers springing up that are trying to fill the vacuum that Post Nord is leaving.
+There are other options for sending your mail instead of using Post Office in Denmark, try places like Fed Ex, GLS, UPS, Bring and Cool Runner.
+There are many private couriers springing up that are trying to fill the vacuum that Post Nord is leaving.
 I am not going to recommend any couriers, since I do not know of their reliability yet, but I am trying a few of them with my local packages.
 They are cheaper, the delivery time is often a few days later - not a problem for me.

 There are a few things to be aware of in order to keep getting mail and only the mail you want.